Pediatric Subspecialty Match

-An applicant further agrees that CaRMS may obtain reference letters from individuals designated by the applicant and that any personal information about the applicant within these letters may be disclosed to the assigned residency programs the applicant has applied to and used as determined by these residency programs.
-However, letters provided by the referee(s) are considered confidential and the contents cannot be disclosed to the applicant.
+Applicants further agree that CaRMS may obtain reference letters from individuals designated by the applicants and that any personal information about the applicants within these letters may be disclosed to the assigned residency programs the applicants have applied to and used as determined by these residency programs.
+However, letters provided by the referee(s) are considered confidential and the contents cannot be disclosed to the applicants.

-An applicant who (1) has graduated from a Quebec faculty of medicine, (2) has matched to a residency program in Quebec, or (3) is in the process of completing a residency program at a Quebec faculty of medicine consents to the disclosure of his or her personal information by CaRMS to Le Bureau de coopération interuniversitaire (BCI) formally known as the Conference of Rectors and Principals of Quebec Universities/La Conférence des recteurs et des principaux des universités du Québec (“CREPUQ”) to permit BCI to manage residency admissions in the Province of Quebec.
+Applicants who (1) have graduated from a Quebec faculty of medicine, (2) have matched to a residency program in Quebec, or (3) are in the process of completing a residency program at a Quebec faculty of medicine consent to the disclosure of their personal information by CaRMS to Le Bureau de coopération interuniversitaire (BCI) to permit BCI to manage residency admissions in the Province of Quebec.

-An applicant who (1) has graduated from the University of British Columbia (UBC) Faculty of Medicine MD undergraduate program, (2) has matched to a residency program at UBC, or (3) is in the process of completing a residency program at UBC consents to the disclosure of his or her personal information by CaRMS to UBC’s Evaluation Studies Unit.
+Applicants who (1) have graduated from the University of British Columbia (UBC) Faculty of Medicine MD undergraduate program, (2) have matched to a residency program at UBC, or (3) are in the process of completing a residency program at UBC consent to the disclosure of their personal information by CaRMS to UBC’s Evaluation Studies Unit.

 10. Withdrawal deadlines

-An applicant who wishes to withdraw an application to a program must withdraw the application prior to file review.
-An applicant who wishes to withdraw from the match must do so by the ROL deadline date provided in the CaRMS PSM applicant timeline.
+Applicants who wish to withdraw an application to a program must withdraw the application prior to file review.
+Applicants who wish to withdraw from the match must do so by the ROL deadline date provided in the CaRMS PSM Applicant Timeline.

 11. Rank order lists

-To participate in the matching program, an applicant shall (a) register with and (b) submit an ROL electronically through CaRMS Online.
-If there is no submitted ROL by the deadline date provided in the CaRMS PSM applicant timeline the applicant is automatically removed from the match and will not receive match results.
+To participate in the matching program, applicants shall (a) register with CaRMS and (b) submit an ROL electronically through CaRMS Online.
+If there is no submitted ROL by the deadline date provided in the CaRMS PSM Applicant Timeline the applicants are automatically removed from the match and will not receive match results.

 ROLs may only be submitted through CaRMS Online.

 Access to CaRMS Online is limited to registered residency programs, applicants and other authorized users.
-An applicant agrees to follow access procedures established by CaRMS with respect to CaRMS Online.
+Applicants agree to follow access procedures established by CaRMS with respect to CaRMS Online.
 For greater certainty, ROLs may be entered in more than one session and may be modified multiple times prior to the ROL submission deadline.
-An applicant is encouraged to finish this process at least a week before the ROL submission deadline and prior to the peak utilization period when CaRMS Online may be less accessible.
+Applicants are encouraged to finish this process at least a week before the ROL submission deadline and prior to the peak utilization period when CaRMS Online may be less accessible.

-CaRMS will not modify a submitted ROL or, if an applicant misses the ROL deadline, CaRMS will not submit an ROL on the applicant’s behalf.
+CaRMS will not modify a submitted ROL or, if applicants miss the ROL deadline, CaRMS will not submit an ROL on applicants’ behalf.

 12. Qualifications for licensure

-A matched applicant must meet all of the criteria to obtain the appropriate licensure, certificate, permit, or registration from the medical regulatory authority in the province or territory to which they have been matched by July 1 of the year in which the residency commences.
+Matched applicants must meet all the criteria to obtain the appropriate licensure, certificate, permit, or registration from the medical regulatory authority in the province or territory to which they have been matched by July 1 of the year in which the residency commences.
 Failure to meet the criteria by the commencement of the residency program will result in the automatic release from the residency program and void the match contract.

 13. Match commitment

-The listing of a residency program by an applicant on the applicant’s submitted ROL establishes a binding commitment to accept an appointment if a match results, it is the applicant’s responsibility to avoid the possibility of matching in more than one match at the same time.
-Each such appointment is subject to the official policies of the appointing institution in effect on the date the residency program submits its ROL and is contingent upon the matching applicant meeting all eligibility requirements imposed by those policies.
-Failure to honour this commitment by an applicant will be a breach of this contract and may result in penalties as described in sections 21 and 22.
+The listing of a residency program by applicants on their submitted ROL establishes a binding commitment to accept an appointment if a match results.
+It is the applicants’ responsibility to avoid the possibility of matching in more than one match at the same time.
+Each such appointment is subject to the official policies of the appointing Institution in effect on the date the residency program submits its ROL and is contingent upon the matching applicant meeting all eligibility requirements imposed by those policies.
+Applicants’ failure to honour this commitment will be a breach of this contract and may result in penalties as described in sections 21 and 22.

-The participating residency program and Institution, in their discretion, may release an applicant from their binding commitment if they deem it would cause an applicant serious hardship.
-If applicable, CaRMS must receive a letter of support from the applicant’s current program director acknowledging and outlining the hardship.
+The participating residency program and Institution, at their discretion, may release an applicant from a binding commitment if they deem it would cause an applicant serious hardship.

-The applicant has clearly stated on their application the earliest start date they are available to begin Pediatric subspecialty training and it will be up to the program and/or postgraduate office of the respective school to determine the applicant’s eligibility.
+The applicants have clearly stated on their applications the earliest start date they are available to begin Pediatric subspecialty training and it will be up to the program and/or postgraduate office of the respective Institution to determine the applicants’ eligibility.

 14. Restriction on persuasion

-An applicant and a residency program may express a high degree of interest in each other but may not make statements implying a commitment.
+Applicants and residency programs may express a high degree of interest in each other but may not make statements implying a commitment.

 The following activities shall be considered as breaches of this contract and subject to the penalties as described in sections 21 and 22:

 a.
-An applicant making any verbal or written contract for appointment to a residency position prior to completion of the matching program; and
+Applicants making any verbal or written contract for appointment to a residency position prior to completion of the matching program; and

 b.
-An applicant requesting the ranking preference of a residency program.
+Applicants requesting the ranking preference of a residency program.